readthedocs/ethicalads.io/content/pages/niche-targeting.md

 slug: niche-targeting
 url: advertisers/niche-targeting/
 save_as: advertisers/niche-targeting/index.html
-description: Machine learning powered niche targeting matches advertiser landing pages to the closest pages across our network.
+description: Our niche targeting is powered by machine learning and matches advertiser landing pages to the closest pages across our network.
 Get the targeting power of search ads with display ads.
 template: ea/niche-targeting
 inbound_form_niche: True
 inbound_form_run_of_network: True